jhyle/solar-instrcnt-plugin/README.md

-Sonarqube Plugin: Count reachable instructions
+# Sonarqube Plugin: Number of Reachable Instructions (NORI)

-This plugins counts the number of reachable instructions of a package of a java program starting from one ore more entry points.
+This plugin for Sonarqube counts the number of reachable instructions of a java program starting from one ore more entry points.
 It does this doing a static data flow analysis on the programs execution graph via Soot.

-Installation
+## Installation

 Download the sources and compile them with maven (mvn package).
 Then copy the jar file in target to the extensions/plugins directory of your Sonarqube